emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * We also support <a href="http://www.e-mailit.com/bookmarklet.html">**Sharing Toolbar**</a>, in any browser.

 **Other Products**
-E-MAILiT Promotions Beta - UNRELEASED
+E-MAILiT Login Ads Beta (UNRELEASED)
-Send us an email if you want to be a **E-MAILiT Promotions Beta Publisher** at support@e-mailit.com!
+Send us an email if you want to be a **E-MAILiT Login Ads Beta Publisher** at support@e-mailit.com!
 Contact us to learn more.

 <a href="http://www.e-mailit.com/widget/login">**Sign In or Register**</a> | <a href="http://www.e-mailit.com/tos.html">We Do Not Track You</a>